Nifesimi-p/Terraform-AWS-Project/README.md

-# Multi-Environment Web Application Infrastructure
+# Multi-Environment Web Application Infrastructure With AWS & Terraform

 This project creates a production-ready web application infrastructure with auto-scaling capabilities using Terraform.